prometheus/docs/content/docs/querying/rules.md

 Prometheus's alerting rules are good at figuring what is broken *right now*, but they are not a fully-fledged notification solution.
 Another layer is needed to add summarization, notification rate limiting, silencing and alert dependencies on top of the simple alert definitions.
-In Prometheus' ecosystem, the [Alert Manager](https://github.com/prometheus/alertmanager) takes on this role.
+In Prometheus's ecosystem, the [Alert Manager](https://github.com/prometheus/alertmanager) takes on this role.
 Thus, Prometheus may be configured to periodically send information about alert states to an Alert Manager instance, which then takes care of dispatching